kinx-project/kint/README.md

   > […] discontinue Teensy 2.0 […] is a decision we'll consider in mid 2019.

+* If you are an advanced user of the QMK firmware, note that despite QMK working on the Teensy 3.6, [some features are not yet ported/working](https://github.com/kinx-project/kint/issues/10).
+As QMK was originally made for AVR micro controllers, you will likely find best overall QMK feature availability with the older Teensy++ 2.0.

 ### Reference: full Teensy compatibility chart